Sandhill crane: Breeding

 Sandhill cranes raise one brood per year.
 In nonmigratory populations, laying begins between December and August.
 In migratory populations, laying usually begins in April or May.
 Both members of a breeding pair build the nest using plant material from the surrounding area.
 Nest sites are usually marshes, bogs, or swales, though occasionally on dry land.
 Females lay one to three (usually two) oval, dull brown eggs with reddish markings.
 Both parents incubate the eggs, for about 30 days.
 The chicks are precocial; they hatch covered in down, with their eyes open, and able to leave the nest within a day.
 The parents brood the chicks for up to three weeks after hatching, feeding them intensively for the first few weeks, then gradually less frequently until they reach independence at 9 to 10 months old.

 The chicks remain with their parents until one to two months before the parents lay the next clutch of eggs the following year, remaining with them for 10–12 months.
 After leaving their parents, the chicks form nomadic flocks with other juveniles and nonbreeders.
 They remain in these flocks until they form breeding pairs between two and seven years old.

+It is possible for sandhill cranes to hybridize with whooping cranes, a critically endangered species.
+Offspring resulting from these pairings are sterile and inherit intermediate characteristics of both parents.
+The monogamous habits of both species means that crossbreeding can threaten conservation efforts, and direct intervention may be needed used to prevent hybridization.